 Skip to Content

-Asics is one of the world's top running brands – here are our favourite models, for every type of run
+Asics is one of the world's top running brands.
+These are our favourite models, for every type of run

 a pair of legs on a pavement wearing some yellow running shoes

 Asics might be famed for its cushioned, supportive workhorses but it’s no one-trick pony.
-The brand offers shoes for every type of runner, including trail shoes, mm heel, 27mm forefoot, carbon plate shoes for race day.
+The brand offers shoes for every type of runner, from carbon-plated shoes for race day, to trail shoes for off-road adventures.

-The best running shoes for men running shoes, but its foundations were laid in a different sport entirely.
+Asics is known for its performance running shoes, but its foundations were laid in a different sport entirely.
 In a bid to revitalise the post-war youth of Japan, founder Kihachiro Onitsuka began making basketball shoes in Kobe, Japan.
 Marathon running shoes came next, and he launched the Marathon Tabi in 1953 and the leather Marup marathon shoe in 1958.
 Success followed, and after merging with two other sports companies in 1977, Asics as we know it was born.

 By the late nineties, Asics’ popularity was in full swing, and a new technology was king – Gel™.
-The cushioned pockets of impact-absorbing silicone would become the brand’s signature technology, famously used in its popular Gel-Kayano stability shoe, Gel-Nimbus Low ceiling on the forefoot may cause rubbing.
+The cushioned pockets of impact-absorbing silicone would become the brand’s signature technology, famously used in its popular Gel-Kayano stability shoe, Gel-Nimbus g M, 240g W.

 Asics has developed a well-deserved reputation for manufacturing reliable shoes that can hold up through high-mileage training.
 That said, the brand has also expanded into lightweight, responsive racing shoes and even trail shoes, too.